A flexible method for estimating luminosity functions via Kernel Density Estimation -- III. Extending to Multiple Flux-Limited Samples: Discussion and Conclusions

 The robustness of this generalized approach was first validated through 200 independent Monte Carlo simulations.
 The results demonstrate that the median LF estimates are in excellent agreement with the ground-truth input across a wide range of luminosities and redshifts.
 Notably, the narrow dispersion across the realizations indicates that the adaptive KDE estimator is highly precise and effectively suppresses statistical noise, even in sparse regions or near survey boundaries where different depths overlap.

-Furthermore, the application of our method to the real quasar survey data compiled by \citet{2019MNRAS.488.1035K} (combining SDSS DR7 and 2SLAQ subsamples) further confirms its practical utility.
-The derived UV LFs are consistent with existing parametric models, yet provide a more flexible, model-independent reconstruction of the quasar population's evolution.
-The smooth transition across the secondary flux limit validates our piecewise effective volume corrections and demonstrates the framework's ability to handle complex, tiered survey designs without the unphysical fluctuations often inherent in traditional binned methods.
+Furthermore, the application of our method to the real quasar survey data compiled by \citet{2019MNRAS.488.1035K}, combining the SDSS DR7 and 2SLAQ subsamples, further confirms its practical utility.
+The derived UV LFs are broadly consistent with existing parametric models and provide a flexible, model-independent reconstruction of the quasar population.
+Compared with traditional binned estimators, the KDE framework avoids arbitrary bin choices and suppresses many binning-induced fluctuations.
+However, a small residual discontinuity is visible near the transition boundary where the contributing survey set changes.
+We interpret this offset not as a physical feature of the LF, but as a diagnostic of the independent piecewise estimation and possible inter-survey systematics, such as residual differences in selection criteria, completeness corrections, effective survey area, or field-to-field variance.